 We read The Cats of Krasinski Square immediately after “Terrible Things,” and it really helped show there was hope during this time.
 This is collected from several true stories (like many Holocaust books) and tells how the Underground Movement worked to get food into the Ghettos and how they used cats to distract the SS guards.
 The kids really enjoyed this one and laughed a lot.
 The author has an afterword explaining where the story came from.

-Benno and the Night of Broken Glass was another of the sad books, it was sad without being specific.
+Benno and the Night of Broken Glass was another of the sad books; it was sad without being specific.
 It follows Benno the cat, who stops at different places in the town and gets food and pets from the people, until one night.
-The next morning some of the people he pets are no longer there, and some of his friends are alone.
-The book never outright states people died, but older kids and adults will be able to read between the lines.
-My kids mainly picked up on the missing people and that a little girl couldn’t walk with her friends anymore because she had to wear a yellow star.
+The next morning, some of the people he pets are no longer there, and some of his friends are alone.
+The book never outright states that people died, but older kids and adults will be able to read between the lines.
+My kids mainly picked up on the missing people ,and that a little girl couldn’t walk with her friends anymore because she had to wear a yellow star.
 This provides a child-friendly account of the night thousands of Jews were pulled from their houses and put in camps or killed.

 “I Never Saw Another Butterfly” is a collection of poems, drawings, and short stories written by children in the Terezin Concentration Camp.
-We did not read this whole book but pulled bits and pieces from it.
-I had a very hard time reading it, the poems themselves are not always sad, there’s often great hope and belief in them, but it’s when you read what happened to the kids, or the lack of knowledge of what happened to them.
+We did not read this whole book, but pulled bits and pieces from it.
+I had a very hard time reading it.
+The poems themselves are not always sad; there’s often great hope and belief in them, but it’s when you read what happened to the kids, or the lack of knowledge of what happened to them.
 I’m gonna have a full post on this book on Thursday, but I wanted to bring this up as a good book to include with the others.

 More World War 2 lessons